-A list of approved vendors can be found on Provider Connection at blueshieldca.com/provider.
+A list of approved vendors can be found on Blue Shield's Provider Connection website at blueshieldca.com/provider.
 Click on Claims, Manage Electronic Transactions, then Enroll in Electronic Data Interchange.
 You may also contact the EDI Helpdesk at (800) 480-1221.